melowntech/workshop/tutorials/gpx-viewer.rst

 Adding New Panel to the Map Browser
 """""""""""""""""""""""""""""""""""

-Most simple way how to add new UI controls to the map browser is to use `UI API <https://github.com/Melown/vts-browser-js/wiki/VTS-Browser-UI-API>`_ .
+The simplest way to add new UI controls to the map browser is to use the `UI API <https://github.com/Melown/vts-browser-js/wiki/VTS-Browser-UI-API>`_ .

 ::